lifelong-learning-systems/tella/docs/ABOUT.rst

 The receive_transitions() method also received the previous observation and new observation.
 These calls continue until the episode is complete.

+The abstract class ``tella.ContinualRLAgent`` implements the expected methods of an agent.
 Here is a minimal agent that takes random actions::

     import tella